krvosen/microsoft_movie_analysis/README.md

 Below is a list of the contents of this repository - instructions for using them are in the next section.

-- `README.md`: The README for this repo explaining its contents - you're reading it now
+- `README.md`: The README for this repo explaining its contents - you're reading it now.
-- `TEMPLATE_README.md`: An example of a project README that provides a brief overview of your whole project
+- `TEMPLATE_README.md`: An example of a project README that provides a brief overview of your whole project.
-- `dsc-phase1-project-template.ipynb`: A starter Jupyter Notebook with headings, code examples and guiding questions
+- `dsc-phase1-project-template.ipynb`: A starter Jupyter Notebook with headings, code examples and guiding questions.
+- `create_sql_database.ipynb`: A notebook for creating an SQL database if you would prefer to use SQL for this project.
-- `DS_Project_Presentation_Template.pdf`: A starter slide deck presenting your project - here is an [editable version](https://docs.google.com/presentation/d/1PaiH1bleXnhiPjTPsAXQSiAK0nkaRlseQIr_Yb-0mz0/copy)
+- `DS_Project_Presentation_Template.pdf`: A starter slide deck presenting your project - here is an [editable version](https://docs.google.com/presentation/d/1PaiH1bleXnhiPjTPsAXQSiAK0nkaRlseQIr_Yb-0mz0/copy).
-- `data` folder: A folder for the data you reference with your code
+- `data` folder: A folder for the data you reference with your code.
+- `src` folder: A folder containing custom functions.
-- `images` folder: A folder for the images you reference in your files
+- `images` folder: A folder for the images you reference in your files .
-- `.gitignore`: A hidden file that tells git to not track certain files and folders
+- `.gitignore`: A hidden file that tells git to not track certain files and folders.

 ## Instructions For Using This Repository